| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 prioritize which events to focus on, in order to quickly respond and

-investigate.
 Additionally, SecureScrypt’s SIEM correlation logic also translates into

 rich and highly detailed complianceready data.
 Raw event log data from